 Though this system is more expansive than these three, A, C, and Z weightings are each useful noise assessment settings to know.
 For help understanding A, C, and Z noise frequency weightings, read our brief guide to each.

 A is the most humanlike weighting.
 By this, we mean that A deprioritizes high and low frequencies while remaining attuned to median tones the ear detects.
 Thus, the decibels you pick up are similar to what you and your workers would experience.
 On a graph, A expresses as a concave down curve with heavy correction for lower noises the ear doesn’t hear.

 Meanwhile, the C-weighting accounts for these lower sounds while still deprioritizing low and high ends of the spectrum.
 The reason C-weighting is important is its ability to measure peak sound pressure.
 It helps sound engineers understand how lower pitches affect people at a high volume.
 C is very useful for industrial noise abatement because many settings emit harmful, low noise that needs attenuation.

 Z-weighting is quite different from A and C. Rather than adjust for human hearing, a Z setting is flat for all frequencies, taking in everything without placing weights along the spectrum.
 Z is quite useful for octave band analysis jobs.

-If you need further assistance in understanding A, C, and Z noise frequency or want help solving your facility’s noise problems, contact SVI Dynamics.
+If you need further assistance in understanding A, C, and Z noise frequency or want help solving your facility’s acoustic problems, contact SVI Dynamics.
 We provide industrial exhaust silencers tailor-made for your operation and come alongside you throughout the entire process.
 Through our partnership, you can better protect your workforce.